hftamayo/obsidiandev/fullstack/devdays/03_contrataciones/01_perfil dev.md

 - Experience with Node.js and building RESTful APIs.
 - Solid understanding of modern front-end technologies and frameworks.
 - Familiarity with Git and version control systems.
+- - Knowledge of development principles such as OOP and Single Responsibility.
+- xperience with CI / CD platforms such as CircleCI, Travis, GitHub Actions or Azure Pipelines.
 - Excellent problem-solving skills and attention to detail.
 - Strong communication and collaboration skills.
 - Ability to work independently and take ownership of projects.
+- Serverless experience with AWS lambda or Azure functions- Advanced English fluency, verbal and written

 - Experience with FastApi is a plus